Asjas/ALC-7DaysofCodeChallenge/README.md

 ## Details
 This is the final project in the Google Scholarship with Andela Program.

+This project is hosted on Github Pages.
+Click [here](https://asjas.github.io/ALC-7DaysofCodeChallenge/) to see it.

 ## Getting the project up and running

 These instructions will allow you to get a copy of the project up and running on your local machine for development and testing purposes.